drinkataco/vim-md-toc/README.md

 ## TODO

-- Add vimdoc
+* Add vader
+* Add command context
-- Add contexts to nearest header, max_level context, and multi toc support
+  * Add to nearest header
-- Add vader
+  * use max_level in inserted context
+  * support multiple table of contents for update, delete